 Frances provides a place for people to explore their story, engage their heart, and develop a deeper sense of awareness.
 She brings a well-rounded clinical approach to counseling that incorporates multiple aspects of a person's life.
 Frances seeks to create a feeling of hope where clients can share emotions honestly and without judgment and grow from these experiences.

-Lauren Valencia, LCSW has worked alongside Dr. Cochran at the Nashville Center for Hope & Healing and the Neuroscience and TMS Treatment Centers since 2013 as a Therapist and TMS Coordinator/Supervisor.
-She has presented and facilitated group discussions at the Clinical TMS Society Annual Meetings in 2016, 2017, 2018, and 2019.
+Lauren Valencia, LCSW has worked at here and the Neuroscience and TMS Treatment Centers since 2013 as a Therapist and TMS Coordinator/Supervisor.
+She has presented & facilitated group discussions at the Clinical TMS Society Annual Meetings from 2016 through 2019.
 In therapy and during TMS sessions, Lauren utilizes aspects of CBT, DBT, and Motivational Interviewing to work with patients.
 She helps patients find their personal strengths to develop and achieve treatment goals relevant to living a fulfilling life.
 Dr Cochran and Lauren wrote the online workbook, TRAIN YOUR BRAIN: Your record of TMS therapy, www.TMSworkbook.com.

-Lauren graduated from the University of Tennessee College Of Social Work in 2013 with a Masters of Science.
-Prior to becoming a licensed therapist, Lauren received her Bachelors of Science in Psychology and Criminology from Florida State University.
+Lauren graduated from the University of TN College Of Social Work in 2013 with a Masters of Science.
+Prior to this, Lauren received her Bachelors of Science in Psychology and Criminology from Florida State University.
 Lauren's previous employment experiences include working with patients in the Tennessee Valley Health System, VA System, Alive Hospice, and Children's Home Society of Florida.